All online repeat prescription requests have to be requested through online services such as Patient Access or downloading the NHS app

 We now employ Pharmacists to help you with medication queries and reviews.

-If you have not registered with a pharmacy, please consider this option, the Electronic Prescription Service (EPS) allows you to order prescriptions via your nominated pharmacy & collect them without ever needing to contact the surgery.
+The Electronic Prescription Service (EPS) allows you to order prescriptions via your nominated pharmacy & collect them without ever needing to contact the surgery.
 This service is faster, cheaper & safer for the patient & the NHS.
 Pharmacies can also provide other services to save you time, please contact your preferred pharmacy to find out what services they can provide & register for the services you require.